 Rosenfeld Injury Lawyers has experience handling high stakes medical malpractice cases in Chicago and across Illinois.
 Our law firm has a unique combination of trial skills and knowledge of medicine to ensure that the most favorable case is presented at the time of trial.

 We are intentionally selective with cases that we accept, so we can invest the necessary time and resources needed to fully prepare to fight for every aspect of our clients' claims.
 This includes using our in-house nurses as well as consultations with expert leaders in medicine and rehabilitation.

-We are also skilled in negotiation and are successful in obtaining favorable results during arbitration, mediations or direct conference with defense lawyer or insurance adjusters.
+We are also skilled in negotiation and are successful in obtaining favorable results during arbitration, mediation or direct conference with defense lawyer or insurance adjusters.

 While there is no guarantee, our Chicago medical malpractice law firm is confident that our experience and dedication will help improve your odds of success.